chibykelaw/chibykelaw/README.md

 - 👋 Hi, I’m @chibykelaw
-- 👀 I’m interested in data science, engineering and project management
+- 👀 I’m interested in data science, machine learning and engineering
-- 🌱 I’m currently learning cloud computing, management and production engineering
+- 🌱 I’m currently learning cloud computing, financial modeling and visualization
 - 💞️ I’m looking to collaborate on data analytic and data science projects
 - 📫 How to reach me orjichibyk@gmail.com, linkedin.com/in/chibuike-orji-oko